 As an undocumented student, you are legally permitted to go to college in the United States.
 But that doesn't mean it's easy to do.

-Every year, 65,000 undocumented immigrants graduate from high school in the United States.
-However, less than 10% continue to college.
-Far fewer than that complete college and earn a degree.
+Every year, about 98,000 undocumented immigrants graduate from public high schools in the United States.
+However, less than 10% continue to college, and even fewer complete college and earn a degree.

 It's not a mystery why:

 - Undocumented students are generally not eligible for federal financial aid, meaning most of them must find alternate ways to finance an education.

 - Some states simply won't admit undocumented students into community or public schools, which are often the most affordable and accessible options.

 - Many private colleges won't enroll undocumented students as a matter of school policy.

 - While undocumented students can often access state financial aid, private scholarships, advocacy groups, and other resources, they still face language barriers, cultural isolation, and fear of legal complications, which can prevent them from knowing about, seeking, or accessing these resources.